-Answer: (1) so that he could explain details of mother‟s pension / he had cancer with 2 months to live
+Answer: (1) so that he could explain details of his mother’s pension / he had cancer with 2 months to live

 Answer: (3) father had lent him money to start his catering business / felt grateful to the narrator for what Baba had done for him

-Question: (4) Why were the narrator and her brother surprised on meeting the parking assistant ?
+Question: (4) Why was the narrator and her brother surprised at meeting the parking assistant?

-Answer: (4) he started crying on learning of the father‟s death / came to know that father had been helping his daughter by paying for her school fee and books
+Answer: (4) he started crying on learning of the father’s death / came to know that the father had been helping his daughter by paying for her school fees and books